UI/UX Design Trending 12 min read

 Apple (apple.com)

-Apple uses Bento Grids on product pages to showcase features.
+Apple uses Bento Grids on product pages to display features.
 Large hero cards for main features, smaller widgets for technical specs.
 The asymmetry creates visual interest without chaos.

 Notion (notion.so)

-Notion's landing page is a masterpiece of Bento design.
-Template previews, testimonials, and feature descriptions flow seamlessly into each other.
+Notion's landing page makes good use of Bento design.
+Template previews, testimonials, and feature descriptions connect naturally within the grid.

 Use case: SaaS websites, feature tours